thgie/archive.txt/README.md

 3. composer install

 ## content
+the actual archive content lives in the content folder where you structure content with folders. folder structure equals url structure. see routing.

-a file is structured as follows:
+a file is built as follows:

 ```
 title: "archive.txt"